MaxHalford/maxhalford.github.io/content/blog/lightgbm-focal-loss.md

 | 80455 | 0.0695137 |   1.01775 |   1.03312 |   1.38438 |   0.223233 | -0.310845 |  0.597287 | -0.127658 |  -0.701533 | 0.0707389 | -0.857263 |  -0.290899 |  0.289337 |   0.333125 |     1.64318 | -0.507737 | -0.0242082 |   0.37196 |   1.56145 |   0.14876 |  0.0970231 |   0.369957 | -0.219266 | -0.124941 | -0.0497488 | -0.112946 |    0.11444 |  0.0661008 |     10 |
 | 39302 | -0.199441 |  0.610092 | -0.114437 |  0.256565 |    2.29075 |   4.00848 |  -0.12353 |   1.03837 | -0.0758464 | 0.0304526 |  -0.75603 | -0.0451648 |  -0.18018 | -0.0481675 | -0.00448576 | -0.541172 |   -0.17495 |  0.355749 |   1.37528 |  0.292972 | -0.0197334 |   0.165463 | -0.080978 |   1.02066 |   -0.30073 | -0.269595 |   0.481769 |   0.254114 |     22 |

 As is probably obvious, I'll be using LightGBM's Python package.
 Specifically, I'm running version <s>2.3.1</s> 3.1.1 with Python <s>3.7.4</s> 3.8.3.
 For the time being, I'll use the [generic training API](https://lightgbm.readthedocs.io/en/latest/Python-API.html#training-api), and not the [scikit-learn API](https://lightgbm.readthedocs.io/en/latest/Python-API.html#scikit-learn-api).
 That's because the former allows more low-level manipulation, whereas the latter is more high-level.
-Before implementing our custom logarithmic loss function, let's run LightGBM so that we have something to compare against:
+Before implementing our custom logistic loss function, let's run LightGBM so that we have something to compare against:

 ```py
 import lightgbm